pixo2000/pixo2000/README.md

 ###

-<p align="left">🔭 I’m currently Developing Multiple Python Apps for Informatik Class 10<br>    🌱 I’m currently learning; Python, LiteSQL, API's and a little bit about AI's<br>    💬 Ask me about how to find things, use AI and how to setup AI<br>    ⚡ Fun fact: I am a Valorant Addon Coder <br> 🐈 Rule 0: Don't fuck with cats!</p>
+<p align="left">🔭 I’m currently Developing Multiple Python Apps for Informatik Class 10<br>    🌱 I’m currently learning; Databases, C++ and a little bit about AI's<br>    💬 Ask me about how to find things, use AI and how to setup AI<br> 🐈 Rule 0: Don't fuck with cats!</p>

 ###